Spinal tumor consultation

 - You have a history of cancer and develop new back pain

-- You have other systemic symptoms of cancer, such as nausea, vomiting or dizziness
+- You have other systemic signs and symptoms of cancer, such as nausea, vomiting or dizziness

 Seek immediate medical attention if you experience: